AIS-UCLA/website-astro/src/pages/fellowships/index.md

 ## Apply

 Click [here](https://forms.gle/7TgLDERCFpotfBrM6) to apply to the technical fellowship.
-Applications are due **Friday, October 3, at 11:59pm**.
+Applications are due **Saturday, October 4, at 11:59pm**.

 Click [here](https://forms.gle/H8subiphfzfmzbpq9) to apply to the governance fellowship.
-Applications are due **Friday, October 4, at 11:59pm**.
+Applications are due **Saturday, October 4, at 11:59pm**.